 I held her gaze.
 “If you want to be on the Grayswandir then you will be on my ship.
 And I need the people on my ship to tell me the truth, no matter what it is.
 So… what happened?”

 I smiled.
-Been there, done that, got the emergency patch on my vacc suit.
+Been there, done that, got the vacc suit.
 “Yeah, I get it.
 What happened next.”

 She shrugged.
 “I suggested that we just sell the weapons to the Belters instead of the government.
 Captain didn’t want to do that; he was more concerned with maintaining his relationship with the local authorities.
 So he refused and we tried to leave.”
 She paused.
 “Ever get shot at by a Seeker?
 Much less a half-dozen of them?
 They claim those lasers are for mining, but they punch through hulls just as easily as they do asteroids.”